EITC (Earned Income Tax Credit)

 what is it?

-This is a brand new program.
 The authority will work closely with residents and assist them in finding suitable service arrangements.
-This program is mandatory!

 The performance of voluntary work or duties that are a public benefit, and that serve to improve the quality of life, enhance resident self-sufficiency, or increase self-responsibility in the community.
 CS is not employment and may not include political activities.

-Each adult resident shallcontribute 8 hours per month or participate in the FSS program for 8 hours per month, or a combination of each totalling 8 hours per month.
+Each adult resident shall contribute 8 hours per month or participate in the FSS program for 8 hours per month, or a combination of each totaling 8 hours per month.

 Service must be performed at a location within Lehigh and Northampton counties; the activity must be pre-approved by BHA.
 BHA staff will provide a list of possible organizations to residents, but service to those organizations will not be required.
 Residents must provide monthly verification to BHA confirming all service performed.